ChelseaGitonga/yolo/kubernetes-explanation.md

       port: 27017 # The external port exposed by the service
       targetPort: 27017 # The port on the pod where the traffic is directed, matching the container port of the MongoDB pod
 ```
+**Summary:**
+This configuration sets up a MongoDB instance with persistent storage and stable network identity using Kubernetes resources.
+The PersistentVolume and PersistentVolumeClaim ensure that the MongoDB data is stored persistently, even if the pod is deleted or rescheduled.
+The StatefulSet manages the MongoDB pod, ensuring it has a consistent network identity and stable storage.
+Finally, the Service exposes the MongoDB instance externally, allowing it to be accessed by other applications or users.